singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 title: How to evaluate your Machine learning model like a pro
 date: 2020-02-20T19:22:14.832Z
 description: >-
-  Evaluating of your machine learning model can be done using accuracy, recall, precision, F1-score and/or mean absolute error or mean square error.
+  Evaluating your machine learning model can be done using accuracy, recall, precision, F1-score and/or mean absolute error or mean square error.
 published: true
 image: 'https://i.imgur.com/oWQcLd6.png'